SCHH-Commons/knowledge-base/merged/Events.md

 > Times are shown in local timezone.
 “All Day” means no specific start/end time.

+## Weather Caution
+⚠️ All outdoor events may be relocated, rescheduled, or canceled, subject to weather conditions.

+## Ticket Sales Information
+- Tickets for all Lifestyle Services events are available online at: **[www.SunCityHiltonHead.org](http://www.SunCityHiltonHead.org)**
+- **Limits:**
+  - General admission & Magnolia Hall shows: 4 tickets per household
+  - Pinckney Hall seated events: 8 tickets per household (unless otherwise stated)
+- **Payments:**
+  - Online: credit/debit cards only
+  - Palmetto Commons: CAM card charges accepted
+- **Ticket Access:**
+  - No computer?
+Buy tickets at Lifestyle Services using your activity card
+  - Print tickets at home or at Lifestyle Services before the event
+- **Policies:**
+  - Online ticketing closes 1 hour before each event
+  - Walk-ins permitted if space allows (cash or activity card accepted)
+  - **No refunds** for purchased tickets

 ## Lifestyle Services

 ### Soundwaves Wednesday